Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 - be able to register for a user account

 #### Registered User would like to:
-- be able to sign into my user account
+- be able to sign into their user account
 - view posts and leave comments and likes
 - create their own post
 - edit and delete their own posts only